 The City continues to work with the Grand Junction Housing Authority by having a City Council representative serve on the Board of Directors.
-In addition, the City is working on a Strategic Plan.
-The Strategic Plan will have several goals and objectives identified including establishing a neighborhood program, working with the youth of community, and affordable housing issues.
 The Grand Junction community is served by a public transit program that is run by Grand Valley Transit.
 The City contributes financially to this transit system.
 Daily ridership of this transit service continues to climb and is now at 1057 riders a day up from just over 1,000 riders a day a year ago and is now averaging 12.7 rides per hour up from 11.3 riders per hour.
+In addition, the City's 2001 Five Year Consolidated Plan identifies homeless needs, the need for transitional housing and affordable housing as priority needs.